BSkyB ramps ups programming drive with Great British Bake-off deal

-LONDON British pay-TV group BSkyB has taken a majority stake in the production company behind the hugely popular Great British Bake-off, as part of a wider drive to make and distribute more programs around the world.
+LONDON, July 21 British pay-TV group BSkyB has taken a majority stake in the production company behind the hugely popular Great British Bake-off, as part of a wider drive to make and distribute more programmes around the world.

 BSkyB, which is currently in talks to buy 21st Century Fox's TV assets in Germany and Italy, said it had taken a 70 percent stake in the independent producer Love Productions.

-Under the deal, Love Productions will continue to operate as an independent company, making programs for all the major British broadcasters and selling programs and formats around the world.
+Under the deal, Love Productions will continue to operate as an independent company, making programmes for all the major British broadcasters and selling programmes and formats around the world.
 The price of the deal was not disclosed.

 Sky's international distribution business, Sky Vision, will help sell and promote Love's shows on the international market.